Blue Angels honor US Naval Academy's class of 2020 with special flyover: See the video

 Graduates were seated six feet apart from each other during the ceremony in accordance with social distancing measures, due to the novel coronavirus.

-The restrictions did not dampen spirits, however, as the cadets threw their hats into the air at the exact same moment the planes passed over head.
+The restrictions did not dampen spirits, however, as the midshipmen threw their hats into the air at the exact same moment the planes passed overhead.

 NAVY BLUE ANGELS, AIR FORCE THUNDERBIRDS TEAMING UP FOR FLYOVER TO SALUTE CORONAVIRUS FRONTLINE WORKERS